Causes of Structural Unemployment

 Structural unemployment can be created when there are technological advances in an industry.
 This has happened in manufacturing, where robots have been replacing unskilled workers.
 These workers must now get training in computer operations to manage the robots and other sophisticated technology to get jobs in the same factories they worked in before.

 Structural unemployment can also be caused by trade agreements, such as NAFTA.
-When trade restrictions were eased, many factories relocated to Mexico, leaving their prior employees without a place to work.
+When trade restrictions were eased, many factories relocated to Mexico, leaving their former employees without a place to work.

 Examples of Structural UnemploymentStructural unemployment can also occur if a country's economic growth is dependent upon industries that are in decline.
 For example, the newspaper industry has been in decline since 2000, as web-based advertising has taken over its source of revenue.
 Employees, such as journalists, printers and newspaper delivery boys, who were dependent upon that industry contribute to structural unemployment after they've been laid off.
 Since their skills were narrowly focused on the newspaper's method of distributing news, they have a harder time getting a different job unless they are retrained.